kachristensen/Current-Dnd-Campaigns/Session Notes/12 - Title - July 7th, 2025.md

 	Was to observe the progress of the prisoner named Jonas As finding a cure to the plague was his personal onus

-	Jonas claimed to know how to negate the affliction Marred as he was by black malediction
+	Jonas claimed to be able to negate the affliction Marred as he was by black malediction
 	He promised to share with the world his cure
 	Once its efficacy could be tested and ensured

+	If in nature unholy, he was to be killed
+	And a bargain with Aaron would be fulfilled

 ## Notes